eddychetz/portfolio-hub/content/event/example/index.md

 {{% callout warning %}}
 My **VISION** as a Data Science lecturer, my vision is centered on ... {{% /callout %}}
-:one: bringing up the best candidate for a **Business Intelligence (BI)** or **Software Engineering** role (*and many other related roles*), :two: raise the next generation of young data practitioners in the country and, :three: spread the possibilities of **data science** to as much people as possible.
+:one: bringing up the best candidate for a **Business Intelligence (BI)** or **Software Engineering** role (*and many other related roles*), :two: raise the next generation of young data practitioners in the country and, :three: spread the possibilities of **data science** to as many people as possible.

 {{% callout note %}}